-The “Kit Selector” Max for Live device for the Roland TM-6 lets you change kit-presets of your Roland TM-6 PRO.
-You can automate changes via MIDI clips, use e-drum pads via MIDI MAP or use the Max for Live device as a monitor to show you which kit is selected.
+The “Kit Selector” Max for Live device lets you change kit-presets of your Roland TM-6 PRO with Ableton Live.
+You can automate changes via MIDI clips, use e-drum pads via MIDI MAP.
+The Max for Live device monitors the kit selection.

 Download the device HERE!